 In the middle of the park there’s an open air theatre which has free concerts and shows over the summer months.
-Just round the corner you’ll find the delightful Blauwe Theehuis (Blue Tea House) which has a large open air terrace, a lovely place for beer, snack and relaxing read.
+Just round the corner you’ll find the delightful Blauwe Theehuis (Blue Tea House) which has a large open air terrace.
+A lovely place for a beer, snack and relaxing read.

-If you fancy some sustenance on the go then there are plenty of ice cream or hot dog vans dotted around the park, perfect for refueling on a stroll.
+If you fancy some sustenance on the go then there are plenty of ice cream or hot dog vans dotted around the park.
+Perfect for refuelling on a stroll.

 Dinner in Spiegelkwartier

 A full day of exploring definitely works up a hunger.
 So now was the time to find a restaurant before catching our train back to Utrecht.